-The Royal Borough has met road safety targets set by the Mayor of London but we are still constantly working with community partners including the Metropolitan Police, schools, youth groups and businesses, to make our roads safer.
+The Royal Borough is meeting road safety targets set by the Mayor of London but we are still working with community partners including the Metropolitan Police, schools, youth groups and businesses, to make our roads safer.

-In our draft Local Implementation Plan for 2011-2014, we set ourselves a target to reduce deaths and serious injuries on our roads by 33 per cent.
-The key to achieving this target is having good information about road casualties in the borough – not just where collisions are taking place, but how, and looking at the details of those who are being injured, and those who are driving the “other vehicle”.
+In our Road Safety Strategy we set ourselves a target to reduce deaths and serious injuries on our roads by 33 per cent.
+The key to achieving this target is having good information about casualties in the borough – not just where collisions are taking place, but how, and looking at the details of those who are being injured, and those who are driving the “other vehicle”.

 For information on the challenges we face, and how we intend to deal with them, see our Road Safety Strategy:

-For information about road safety in schools, visit the Junior road safety page.
+For information about road safety in schools, visit the Junior Travel Ambassador page.

 The Metropolitan Police record all road traffic collisions in the Royal Borough which result in personal injury.
 This data is passed on to the Council by Transport for London and assessed by our Road Safety Team.